grafana/writers-toolkit/docs/sources/contribute-documentation/_index.md

 ## Edit a topic

 If you want to recommend a small change, such as suggesting a correction to a topic, you can edit the topic directly in GitHub.
-You are not required to fork and clone the repo to use this approach.
+You are not required to fork and clone the repository to use this approach.

 Small changes might include: